 The whole lesson was a review lesson.
-The students were given examples of sentences, on the board, using the various patterns of noun-verb, article-noun-verb, articleadjective-noun-verb, and article-adjective-noun-verb-adverb.
+The students were given examples of sentences, on the board, using the various patterns of noun-verb, article-noun-verb, article-adjective-noun-verb-adverb.

 Then they were asked to think up their own sentences, write them on the board, and act them out.